Twickenham Riverside Islands and Trees

 The material cut from the willow trees are called withies and these withies can be used for the making of baskets or alternatively planted in a new spot along the river, thereby creating a new living riverbank, termed as spilling.

-Thames Islands in the London Borough of Richmond
+Twickenham Riverside Islands and Trees: London Borough of Richmond

 The Borough of Richmond has eleven islands along its stretch of the river Thames and these islands can often be referred to as aits or eyots.